Electronics notes/Signal modulation

 It's only really about quantized signal storage - about how to store it, and what it represents, and uses like transmission (e.g. multiplexing signals on a telephone line).

-...and is not a reproduction technique, like the rest of this page. (reproduction was a separate thing even in the earliest development of these concepts)
+...and is not a reproduction technique, like most of this page. (reproduction was a separate thing even in the earliest development of these concepts)

 Unqualified PCM usually means LCPM (Linear PCM)